Neokoldstudio/shell-texturing/README.md

-# GrassTex: Shell Texturing Algorithm for Fake Grass
+# Shell Texturing Algorithm to Fake Grass

 This is a shell texturing algorithm designed for creating realistic grass for 3D environments in Godot.
 This shader implementation provides an efficient way to simulate the appearance of grass using parameters like density, shell index, shell count, and more.